Pearl City man who allegedly stabbed father reportedly stopped medication | Honolulu Star-Advertiser

 Pearl City man who allegedly stabbed father reportedly stopped medication

-Valentin John Rudy Bigornia was arrested by officers with the Honolulu Police Department at 1060 Kamehameha Highway at 6:30 p.m.
+Valentin John Rudy Bigornia was arrested by Honolulu Police Department officers at 1060 Kamehameha Highway at 6:30 p.m.
 Sunday on suspicion of attempted murder in the second degree.

 Officers responding at 6:20 p.m.
 Sunday to a call of a disturbance at an apartment in Pearl City found the 61-year-old Bigornia “exiting the apartment covered in blood, with visible gashes and lacerations to his head and upper body,” according to court records.